Vitamin D3 in Capsules, Tablets, and Sachets - Comparison

 What additional ingredients can be in sachets?

-Do pills require a special diet?
+Do tablets require a special diet?

 Why do capsules protect the vitamin?